Serj-Sxhx/Vaults/Failure to Disrupt.md

+ [ ] Use this for intro to the A.I.
+Course

- conclusion, preparing for the next learning at scale Hype Cycle, the next robot tutor in the sky, predictions of imminent transformation are among the most reliable refrains in the history of education technology.
+Conclusion, preparing for the next learning at scale Hype Cycle, the next robot tutor in the sky, predictions of imminent transformation are among the most reliable refrains in the history of education technology.

 In 1913, Thomas Edison declared that the age of books was about to give way to the age of motion.
 He told an interviewer, books will soon be obsolete in the public schools.
 Scholars will be instructed through the eye.
 It is possible to teach every branch of human knowledge with the motion picture.
 Our school system will be completely changed inside of 10 years.
 When Edison's 10 year prediction failed to come to pass, he simply gave himself more time.

 In 1923 speaking before the Federal Trade Commission, Edison explained, I made an experiment with a lot of pictures to teach children.
 I got 12 children and asked them to write down what they had learned from the pictures.
 I was amazed that such a complicated subject as chemistry was readily grasped by them to a large extent through pictures.

 The parts of the pictures they did not understand I did over and over again until they finally understood the entire picture.
 I think motion pictures have just started, and it is my opinion that in 20 years children will be taught through pictures and not through text.
 100 years after Edison, technologists are still promising that new inventions can instantly solve challenges that education systems have faced for hundreds of years.

 The 2010s were a bannered decade for charismatic technologists.
 From Newton founder Jose Ferreras, adaptive robot tutor in the sky to Udacity founder Sebastian Thons Magic Formula for low cost global scale learning with.

+ChatGPT

 My sense at the end of the decade was that some sobriety had seeped into public conversations about the limits of learning technologies.

 But even at the Nair of this decade's hype cycle, wishful thinking continued in 2019.
 Dan Goldsmith, then the c e O of Instructure.
 The company that provides the Canvas learning management system boasted that his company's new learning analytics program would drive student success, make teachers more productive and increase student re.